TimRosener/ESP32S3DMX/README.md

 ## License

+### Dual License Notice

+This library is available under a dual license model:

+#### Option 1: Open Source License (LGPL v2.1)
-This library is licensed under the [GNU Lesser General Public License v2.1](LICENSE).
+For open source projects and non-commercial use, this library is licensed under the [GNU Lesser General Public License v2.1](LICENSE).

+#### Option 2: Commercial License
+For use in commercial products or closed-source applications, a commercial license is required.

+**Commercial licenses include:**
+- Rights to use in commercial products
+- Ability to create closed-source derivatives
+- Priority support
+- Custom feature development options

+**To obtain a commercial license, contact:** [your.email@example.com]

+*Note: If you're unsure which license applies to your use case, please reach out for clarification.*

 ## Acknowledgments